yassine-hamoudi/labri/_pages/positions.md

   </blockquote>
 </details>

-**Permanent Researcher:** Each year, the CNRS (public research agency) conducts a nationwide competition to recruit permanent researchers.
+**Full-time Researcher:** Each year, the CNRS (public research agency) conducts a nationwide competition to recruit permanent researchers.
 Applicants should seek the support of the research teams they wish to join.
 Contact us before November or December if you are considering applying for the following year and are interested in joining our group.

 <details markdown=block>
   <summary>